atropos-null/LS/py119/py119_studyguide.md

 *   Writing flawless algorithms without iteration

 The assessment recognizes that real programming involves iteration, debugging, and refining your approach.
 Your ability to recognize issues, adapt your strategy, and work through problems methodically is actually what demonstrates strong programming skills.

+You will be expected to be able to describe the actions performed at "User-Level Syngergy".

+"User-Level Syngery" is a way to discuss a function's use and purpose (a "user-level" description) instead of its implementation.
+This line means you should be able to explain what a function does and why you would use it—focusing on its role or effect—without needing to describe the code inside the function or how it works step-by-step.
+It's about understanding and communicating the function’s purpose clearly from a user's perspective.

 [Back to the top](#top)